soliao/AI-Tennis-Players/Report.md

 ### The noise process
-To motivate exploration, once the policy (the actor) determines the values of the action, the agent will add some noise to it and use the new values to interact with the environment.
-Larger noise means the agent will explore farther away from its current policy (exploration), and smaller noise means the agent will stay closer to its cuurent policy (exploitation).
+To motivate exploration, once the actor determines the action vector, the agent will add some noise to it and use the new vector as the action to interact with the environment.
+Adding a larger noise means the agent will explore farther away from its current policy (exploration), and adding a smaller noise means the agent will stay closer to its cuurent policy (exploitation).

-In the **DDPG paper**, the authors modeled the noise by the **Ornstein-Uhlenbeck Process** (OU noise).
+Similar to the **DDPG paper**, I modeled the noise by the **Ornstein-Uhlenbeck Process** (OU noise).

 `OUnoise(t) = OUnoise(t-1) + ou_theta*(asymptotic_mean - OUnoise(t-1)) + ou_sigma*Gaussian_diffusion`